tarsisexistence/routeshub/README.md

 }
 ```

--  **getSlice** - is a function, that works as decorator.
-Essentially it is created as an alternative to decorator
+-  **getSlice** - This is a function that works as decorator.
+Essentially, it is created as an alternative to @Sliced decorator.
 ```typescript
 @Component({
   ...